 - how to monitor personal health and body temperature at home.

-- guidance on how to launder cloth face coverings and uniforms: see CDC, Cleaning and Disinfecting Your Facility, How to Disinfect: Laundry
+- guidance on how to launder cloth masks and uniforms: see CDC, Cleaning and Disinfecting Your Facility, How to Disinfect: Laundry

 - cleaning protocol, including how to safely and effectively use cleaning supplies.